Burradoo

 The level of residential development activity in Burradoo is very low in comparison to the average area assessed nationally by AreaSearch

-Burradoo has seen minimal construction activity with an average of one new dwelling approved annually over the past five years, totalling seven.
-This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-It should be noted that the small sample size can significantly influence annual growth and relativity statistics.
+Burradoo has seen minimal construction activity with two new dwellings approved annually on average over the past five years, totalling 13.
+This low level of development is characteristic of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+It should be noted that the small sample size means individual projects can substantially influence annual growth statistics.

 Frequently Asked Questions - Development